Improved description of nuclear charge radii: Global trends beyond $N=28$ shell closure: INTRODUCTION

 So far, the existing theoretical models can hardly give a unified description of charge radii around $N=28$ mass region.
 Hence the required model should be able to describe simultaneously the shell effect and OES in nuclear charge radii.
-In this work, the charge radii are calculated along $Z=19$-$29$ isotopic chains that include the nuclei featuring the $N=28$ magic shell.
-In order to reduce the overestimated OES behaviors of charge radii along odd-$Z$ isotopic chains, the $np$-correlation originating from the simultaneously unpaired neutron and proton is tentatively taken into account in the improved charge radii formula.
+In this work, the charge radii are calculated along $Z=19$-$29$ isotopic chains that include the nuclei featuring the $N=28$ magic shell and the new magicity of $N=32$ and $34$.
+In order to reduce the overestimated OES behaviors of charge radii along odd-$Z$ isotopic chains, the $np$ correlation originating from the simultaneously unpaired neutron and proton is taken into account in the improved charge radii formula.
+Generally, the gradually shrunken trend of nuclear charge radii is observed around the traditional neutron magic numbers along a long isotopic chain~\cite{ANGELI201369,LI2021101440}.
 One should also mention the great interest for the properties of the neutron number $N=32$ and $34$ isotopes that have been proposed as new-magicity nuclei in certain isotopic chains.
-The sensitive indicators of new-magicity associating with the sudden increase of charge radii are also paid more attention along $N=32$ and $34$ isotonic chains.
+As demonstrated in Ref.~\cite{PhysRevC.98.024310}, the new magicity of $N=32$ is vanished beyond $Z=22$.
+Meanwhile, the sub-shell closure effect of $N=34$ is weakened across $Z=20$ proton number~\cite{PhysRevC.82.014311,PhysRevC.96.064310,PhysRevC.101.052801}.
+The sensitive indicators of new-magicity associating with the evolution of nuclear charge radii are also paid more attention along $N=32$ and $34$ isotonic chains in our calculations.

 The structure of the paper is the following.
 In Sec.~\ref{sec1}, the theoretical framework is briefly presented.
 In Sec.~\ref{sec2}, the numerical results and discussion are provided.
 Finally, a summary is given in Sec.~\ref{sec3}.